-The Burgess Volleyball Club
+The Thursday Volleyball Club

 Thursday night at Burgess Gym in Menlo Park has played host to one of the longest-lasting volleyball groups in Northern California.
 The Club started in 1975 and some of the original players are still going strong (or at least they think they are).
 What used to be referred to as the best volleyball in the area is still safe to be called one of the better places to play.
 As some of the long-time members begin to retire, or get retired, we should update who's in the Club these days and some of the accomplishments of these players.